hgoldstein95/hgoldstein95.github.io/_drafts/tourist.md

 ## What can I use it for?

-This technology is still super new, and we expect that people will come up with all sorts of interesting ways to use it.
-That being said, here are a few things that we think tours are really good for:
+This technology is still really new, and we expect that people will come up with all sorts of interesting ways to use it.
+That being said, here are a few things that I think tours are really good for:

 - **Onboarding.** Getting started with a new codebase is always a challenge, and it's often really helpful to have someone who already knows the code walk